wso2/docs-choreo-dev/en/docs/marketplace.md

    ![Add connector](../assets/img/marketplace/add-connector.png){.cInlineImage-half}

-2. Search for the connector you need to add (e.g.,World Bank), and click on it to add it.
+2. Search for the connector you need to add (e.g., World Bank), and click on it to add it.

    ![Select connector](../assets/img/marketplace/select-connector.png){.cInlineImage-half}

-If the connector is not available by default, you need to visit the vendor portal, make a payment or provide your Freemium account details if required, and access the required authorization tokens beforehand.
+If the connector is not available by default, you need to visit the vendor portal, make a payment/provide your Freemium account details if required, and access the required authorization tokens beforehand.

 e.g., If you need to use the Azure SQL DB connector, you need to create an Azure account and obtain an authorization token.